Lizhen0909/LSHVec/README.md

-# FastSeq: Locality Sensitive Vector Representation of DNA Sequences
+# LSHVec: Locality Sensitive Vector Representation of DNA Sequences

 ## Summary

-FastSeq is a k-mer embedding software which extends [FastText](https://fasttext.cc/) .
+LSHVec is a k-mer/sequence embedding/classfication software which extends [FastText](https://fasttext.cc/) .
 It applies LSH (Locality Sensitive Hashing) to reduce the size of k-mer vocabulary and improve the performance of embedding.

-To cite FastSeq:
+To cite LSHVec:

 ## Requirements

 Here is the environment I worked on.
 Other versions may also work.
 Python 3 should work, but I don't use it a lot.

 1. Linux, gcc with C++11
-2. Python 2.7 or Python 3.6
+2. Python 2.7 or Python 3.6 or 3.7
    - joblib 0.12.4
    - tqdm 4.28.1
    - numpy 1.15.0